 In addition, buyers of vanilla currently make little difference between vanilla from wild harvests and cultivated vanilla.
 There is another gray area looming over the cultivation of the Vanilla pompona species.
 Some of the producers are starting to build huge greenhouses in which to grow vanilla, encouraged by programs concerned with a quick and easy approach.
 This practice is potentially very destructive for the environment, as it is a new form of monoculture.
 It is also very costly to the producer to build and maintain.

 It is time to stop this practice by giving inhabitants of the Amazon the opportunity to conserve their forest with projects, such as growing of vanilla.
-An inversion capable of financing families without going through the deforestation phase or accompanying them in regenerating impoverished soils.
+An inversion capable accompanying them in regenerating impoverished soils all the while financing families without going through the deforestation phase.